-In India, following SEBI's endorsement of the International Capital Market Association (ICMA)'s Green Bond Principles (GBP) in 2015, SEBI sought to formalise its regulatory framework through the issuance of the Green Bond Guidelines in May 2017.
+In India, following SEBI's endorsement of the International Capital Market Association (ICMA)'s Green Bond Principles (GBP) in 2015, SEBI sought to formalize its regulatory framework through the issuance of the Green Bond Guidelines in May 2017.
 The guidelines institute disclosure norms for issuing and listing green bonds, with mandatory requirements for continuous disclosure and monitoring, as well as optional measures addressing the appointment of independent third-party reviewers for pre- and post-issuance certification and validation.
-In August 2012, SEBI also introduced mandatory requirements for the top 100 companies (by market capitalisation) listed on India's two main stock exchanges to publish Business Responsibility Reports in their annual reports.
+In August 2012, SEBI also introduced mandatory requirements for the top 100 companies (by market capitalization) listed on India's two main stock exchanges to publish Business Responsibility Reports in their annual reports.
 In December 2015, the scope was extended to the top 500 companies.
 The structure of the Business Responsibility Report is based on nine principles specified by SEBI, relating to issues such as business ethics, employee well-being, stakeholders, human rights, environmental protection and consumer responsibility.

 Given the alignment of Shariah investing with sustainable finance, Malaysia has been focusing efforts to further develop the SRI ecosystem while leveraging on the jurisdiction's leadership in Islamic finance.
-With 30% market share of sustainable investment assets in Asia, Malaysia is the largest sustainable investment market in the region (ex-Japan).
 Key efforts by SC Malaysia include the development of the SRI Sukuk Framework to finance Shariah-compliant green, social and sustainable projects in 2014.
 This helped to pave the way for the issuance of the world's first green sukuk in July 2017 to finance a solar power project.
-Equally important to the success of Malaysia's sustainability framework has been the introduction of a variety of incentives to promote sustainable asset classes, such as those under the SRI Sukuk Framework, whereby issuers are eligible for tax deductions and grants to offset the external review costs incurred in the issuance of green sukuk.
-Since the introduction of the framework, five green SRI sukuk have been issued, bringing total issuance size to RM 2.4 billion (approximately US\$584 million).
-In addition, one social impact sukuk programme with a total approved size of RM 1.0 billion (approximately US\$243.4 million) has been issued under this Framework.
-Further, in 2017, SC Malaysia also introduced Guidelines on SRI Funds in an effort to widen the range of SRI products and facilitate the growth of SRI funds in the country.
-SC Malaysia has also organised various capacity-building programmes and international conferences to develop greater market understanding of sustainable finance.
+Equally important to the success of Malaysia's sustainability framework has been the introduction of a variety of incentives to promote sustainable asset classes, such as those under the SRI Sukuk Framework, whereby issuers are eligible for tax deduction and grants to offset the external review costs incurred in the issuance of green sukuk.
+Since the introduction of the framework, five green SRI sukuk have been issued, bringing total issuance size to RM 2.4 billion (approximately US\$584 million) as at 2018.
+In addition, one social impact sukuk programs with a total approved size of RM 1.0 billion (approximately US\$243.4 million) has been issued under this Framework.
+5 Further, in 2017, SC Malaysia also introduced Guidelines on SRI Funds in an effort to widen the range of SRI products and facilitate the growth of SRI funds in the country.
+SC Malaysia has also organized various capacity-building programs and international conferences to develop greater market understanding of sustainable finance.

 Prior to this, in 2014, SC Malaysia and the Minority Shareholder Watchdog Group launched the Malaysian Code for Institutional Investors, a code and set of best practices collectively developed by Malaysia's largest institutional investors.
-The Code sets out broad principles of effective stewardship for institutional investors, including the disclosure of stewardship
+The Code sets out broad principles of effective stewardship for institutional investors, including the disclosure of stewardship policies, the monitoring of and engagement with investee companies and the management of conflicts of interest.
+Principle 5 of the code encourages institutional investors to incorporate corporate governance and sustainability considerations into their investment analysis and decision-making process and to develop a policy on how to achieve this objective.

-&lt;sup>4 SSE initiative (2018) "How securities regulators can support the Sustainable Development Goals, a sharing of experienced,"
+SSE initiative (2018) "How securities regulators can support the Sustainable Development Goals, a sharing of experiences."